Tornado outbreak of March 3, 2019: Non-tornadic impacts

 The cold section of the tornado outbreak produced a snowstorm across much of the United States.
 In Colorado, 16 in of snow fell at Estes Park and 3.7 in fell at Denver International Airport.
 13 in of snow fell in Squaw Valley, California.
 As the storm tracked eastward, snow was wreaking havoc on parts of the Four Corner States and the Midwest, closing roads and cancelling over 700 flights.
 Shaping up to be much more intense than the first storm for the US Northeast, The National Weather Service issued winter storm warnings from West Virginia to Maine.
 Closer to the Atlantic coast a mix of rain and snow affected major cities such as Baltimore, Philadelphia, and New York City, although in Boston, snowfall totals were over a foot even along the ocean.
+Many schools in the Philadelphia metropolitan area had delayed openings, with Amtrak modifying certain trains.
 This led to a snow day in New York City on March 4, where a total observed snowfall was 5.0 in in Central Park.
+A plane in Maine slid off a runway due to the ice, injuring 5 people.
 Almost 60,000 customers in the Northeast lost power.
 The storm also affected Atlantic Canada, although the track of the low was much closer to the shoreline than the previous storm, resulting in mixed precipitation for Nova Scotia and Prince Edward Island, with heftier snowfall totals in New Brunswick and Newfoundland.
 24 cm of snow fell in Moncton and winds gusted to 170 km/h in Wreckhouse.